Up with People at the Super Bowl: Retrospective reception

 In a 2013 Bleacher Report article, Matt King ranked the Super Bowl XX halftime show as the fifth-worst halftime show up to the previous year.
 A 2017 mlive article by Edward Pevos considered the mix of slower songs and upbeat tunes to be "bizarre", and opined that, despite its theme, the show failed to look futuristic.
 Pevos further opined that the show, "didn't match the fun" of Up with People's preceding performance at Super Bowl XVI.
 In a 2020 Lineups article, Tyler Worthington ranked this the sixth-worst halftime show up through 2020, writing, "Up With People is a music group that didn't do anything excited and just had us hoping that the game would get started again.
 This was their last performance and by the reception of these performances, I think that is for the better."
 In a 2013 article, Sports Illustrated ranked the show as the sixth-worst halftime show (up through 2012).
 Commenting on it being their last halftime performance, the magazine opined that their departure from the Super Bowl halftime scene came, "not a moment too soon."

 Super Bowl XXV pre-game show (1991)

 Up with People performed the Super Bowl XXV pre-game show.
-This was their last appearance as Super Bowl performers.
+This was their last appearance as Super Bowl performer.